 Final Thoughts On Resilience Theory

 Resilience is a simple concept — bouncing back after adversity.
 But defining resilience, as well as analyzing and understanding it, is a complex subject in psychology.
-Many resilience models have been developed and the ongoing neuroscience studies have contributed to the understanding.
+Many resilience models have been developed, and ongoing neuroscience studies have contributed to the understanding.

 Despite the research complexity, one thing is obvious and simple for parents: to build resilience, we have to do our part to connect with our children and provide good parenting.